carolinapowers/pluralsight-typescript-code-lab/STEP2.md

 You'll explore the current import structure and experience the pain of managing multiple imports before learning how barrel files solve this problem.

-Navigate to {{localhost:3000}} to see the Design System Showcase with buttons, inputs, cards, and other components.
+**Note:** Make sure you're running the development server with `npm run dev`, then navigate to {{localhost:3000}} to see the Design System Showcase with buttons, inputs, cards, and other components.
 Vite watches for changes and automatically updates the browser as you edit files (no manual save needed in Pluralsight Code Labs).

 ## The Current State